Vision#

 originY#

-originY returns the y-coordinate of the top-left corner of the detected object’s bounding box in pixels as an integer from 1 to 480.
+The originY property reports the y-coordinate of the top-left corner of the detected object’s bounding box in pixels as a whole number from 1 to 480.

 The AI Vision object property stack block with its parameter set to originY.#